Why you need both for successful PR campaigns

 Creating a strategy comes after setting goals and creating your objectives.
 Having strategies and tactics in place are integral to a company’s business plan, and they also play a role in successful public relations.

 Developing a clear idea of your business strategy and tactics is essential in staying focused and in reaching your company goals.

 A strategy is the approach of an overall plan.
 It is often the hardest to determine.
-Your company’s strategy is the way you intend to accomplish your objectives to reach your goal.
+Your company’s strategy is the overarching way you intend to accomplish your objectives.

 The tactics are the tools or the action items of the plan.
 They are the means used to gain an objective.
 A tactic is sometimes referred to as a strategy on wheels.